Dublin Transport Authority

 The arrangements with Dublin Bus, Bus Éireann and Irish Rail are provided for.
 The three companies are granted exclusive rights to continue to provide the services subject to other provisions of law regarding rail and bus services.

 Compensation paid by the Authority under direct award contracts must be calculated in accordance with the EU regulations.
-The Minister may make directions in relation to provision of public transport services in order to achieve transport objectives or comply with EU legislations.
+The Minister may make directions in relation to the provision of public transport services in order to achieve transport objectives or comply with EU legislation.

-The Minister may designate a bus and rail services that are provided by Bus Éireann and Irish Rail outside the Greater Dublin area but which can be reasonably considered part of the GDAs transport system and the above provisions apply.
-This provisions are no longer applicable since the Authority has now become the National Transport Authority.
+The Minister may designate bus and rail services that are provided by Bus Éireann and Irish Rail outside the Greater Dublin area but which can be reasonably considered part of the GDA transport system, and the above provisions apply.
+These provisions are no longer applicable since the Authority has now become the National Transport Authority.

-The Authority may issue guidelines in relation to the making of public transport services contract.
+The Authority may issue guidelines in relation to the making of public transport services contracts.
 It must review the operation of the provisions every five years or at the request of the Minister.

 The Authority may provide public transport services where the operator fails to meet or is unable to meet the terms and conditions of a public transport services contract